jglo0708/CorruptionFlagger/README.md

 2. Run `source venv_cf/bin/activate`
 3. Run `pip install -r requirements.txt`

+It is required to have installed CUDA on your device!

 To run the script, use
 `python3 run.py PATH_TO_DATA IS_DATA_JSON LABEL_COLUMN TEXT_COLUMN`